What Is Raku Pottery: Facts and Tips for Beginner Potters

 Raku Pottery Originated in Japan

 The Japanese invented Raku pottery in the 16th century.
 Chōjirō, a potter from Kyoto, received a commission from Zen tea master Sen Rikyu.
 The Raku method had one purpose.
 To promote beauty.
-Potters like to shape Raku wares with their hands, rather than a wheel.
+Potters like to shape Raku wares with their hands, rather than on a wheel.
 In this way, each Raku piece expresses individuality and beauty.

 Traditional Japanese vs Western Raku

 The Japanese have two main types of Raku called Kuro (black) and Aka (red).
 When they fire up the kiln, Aka is cooler than Kuro.
 The glaze maturing difference plays a role.
-Carbon deposits get sealed in a low melting glaze.
+Carbon deposits get sealed in a low-melting glaze.

 Western Raku tends to look Avante-Garde.
 Paul Soldner, an American ceramic artist, received credit for Raku gaining popularity in the West.